bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image068.png?raw=true"
    width="30%"
-   alt="image of a CSS Box Model which content is described in the following text of this page." />
+   alt="Image of a CSS Box Model which content is described in the following text of this page." />
 </p>

 This is an example of a diagram of the box model information for a